Mokichi Okada: World Church of Messiah

-After WWII, the restrictions on religious freedom were dropped and in 1950, he established Sekai Meshiya Kyô, the World Church of Messiah.
+After WWII, the restrictions on religious freedom were dropped and in 1950, Okada established Sekai Meshiya Kyô, the World Church of Messiah.
 The purpose of this, was to bring the presence of the spirit of Messiah to all humanity.
-His intention, he said, was always to establish such an organization and explained that he had only followed a medical route early on because there was little freedom at the time for him to practice a new religion.
+His intention, he said, was always to establish such an organization.
+He explained that he had only followed a medical route early on, because there was little freedom at the time for him to practice a new religion.